eduardodomato/meli-ai-driven-interview/product-api/README.md

 - **Unit Tests**: Service layer and exception handling
 - **Integration Tests**: Controller endpoints
 - **Null Safety Tests**: Specific tests for null handling scenarios
+- **Security Tests**: All tests run with `no-security` profile for development simplicity

+**Note**: Security-specific tests (JWT authentication, role-based access) are not included as they require complex test setup.
+The security implementation is validated through manual testing and integration testing with Swagger UI.

 Run tests with:
 ```bash